Have you ever wondered guinea pigs can eat oranges?

 This is an ideal quantity that is mostly advised and adopted by many pet owners.

-You should also do that in order to make sure that your pig is having a well-balanced and appropriate diet with all the supplements of vitamins and fibers needed to lead a healthy life.
+You should also do that to make sure that your pig is having a well-balanced and appropriate diet with all the supplements of vitamins and fibers needed to lead a healthy life.

 If you serve more than this amount, it can be hazardous and can lead to the risks mentioned above.